rafael-g-depaulo/obsidian-vault/RPG/R20/Feats/General _ Archetype Feats.md

 **Proficiência com Armas Exóticas.** Você ganha proficiência com armas exóticas. *Pré-requisito*: Proficiência com Armas Marciais.

-**Lobo Solitário.** Você recebe +1 em testes de perícia e Defesa se estiver sem nenhum aliado em alcance curto.
+**Lobo Solitário.** Você recebe +1 em testes de perícia e Defesa se estiver sem nenhum aliado em alcance curto (6sqr).
 Você não sofre penalidade por usar a perícia Cura em si mesmo.

 **Alert.** Always on the lookout for danger, you gain the following benefits:
   - You gain a +3 bonus to initiative.
   - You can’t be surprised while you are conscious.
   - Other creatures don’t gain advantage on attack rolls against you as a result of being hidden from you.

-**Healer.** As an action, you can spend one use of a healer’s kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature’s maximum number o f Hit Dice.
+**Healer.** As an action, you can spend one use of a healer’s kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature’s maximum number of Hit Dice.
 The creature can’t regain hit points from this feat again until it finishes a short or long rest. *Pré-requisitos*: definir depois

 **Resilient.** Choose one attribute.
 You gain proficiency in saving throws using the chosen attribute.